cescoffier/vertx-openshift-it/README.md

 Integration tests for Vert.x Proton module.
 The application leverages the [amq63-basic OpenShift Application template](https://github.com/jboss-openshift/application-templates/blob/master/docs/amq/amq63-basic.adoc) and is derived from the [RHOAR AMQP messaging booster](https://github.com/openshiftio-vertx-boosters/vertx-messaging-work-queue-booster).

+## Micrometer Metrics
+This module contains integration tests for Vert.x Micrometer Metrics.
+The test run should start a Prometheus server along with a simple Vert.x HTTP server for providing some metrics, then execute some basic tests to verify that the metrics are correct.